GD-VAEs: Geometric Dynamic Variational Autoencoders for Learning Nonlinear Dynamics and Dimension Reductions: Results

-We show the importance of the non-linear approximation properties of our VAE methods in capturing system behaviors by making comparisons with Dynamic Mode Decomposition (DMD)~\citep{DMD_Schmid_2010,DMD_Theory_and_App_Kutz_2014}, Proper Orthogonal Decomposition (POD)~\citep{POD_Intro_Chatterjee_2000}, and a linear variant of our VAE approach.
+We investigate the importance of the non-linear approximation properties of our methods in capturing system behaviors.
+We do this by making comparisons with linear methods that include Dynamic Mode Decomposition (DMD)~\citep{DMD_Schmid_2010,DMD_Theory_and_App_Kutz_2014}, Proper Orthogonal Decomposition (POD)~\citep{POD_Intro_Chatterjee_2000}, and a linear variant of our GD-VAE approach.
 Recent CNN-AEs have also studied related advantages of non-linear approximations~\citep{Carlberg_Lee_Nonlinear_Dynamics_AE_2020}.
-Some distinctions in our work is the use of VAEs to further regularize AEs and using topological latent spaces to facilitate further capturing of structure.
+Some distinctions in our work is the use of VAEs to further regularize the autoencoders and using topological latent spaces to facilitate further capturing inherent structures.
 The DMD and POD are widely used and successful approaches that aim to find an optimal linear space on which to project the dynamics and learn a linear evolution law for system behaviors.
 DMD and POD have been successful in obtaining models for many applications, including steady-state fluid mechanics and transport problems \citep{DMD_Theory_and_App_Kutz_2014, DMD_Schmid_2010}.
 However, given their inherent linear approximations they can encounter well-known challenges related to translational and rotational invariances, as arise in advective phenomena and other settings~\citep{Kutz_Brunton_book_ch_ROMs_2019}.
 Our comparison studies can be found in Table~\ref{table:Burgers_compare_VAE_DMD_etc}.

 We also considered how our VAE methods performed when adjusting the parameter $\gamma$ for the strength of the reconstruction regularization.
 The reconstruction regularization has a significant influence on how the VAE organizes representations in latent space and the accuracy of predictions of the dynamics, especially over multiple steps, see Figure~\ref{fig:burgers_latent_space} and Table~\ref{table:Burgers_gamma_beta}.
 The regularization serves to align representations consistently in latent space facilitating multi-step compositions.
-We also found our VAE learned representions capable of some level of extrapolation beyond the training data set, see Table~\ref{table:Burgers_gamma_beta}.
+We also found our VAE learned representations capable of some level of extrapolation beyond the training data, see Table~\ref{table:Burgers_gamma_beta}.
+While extrapolation was not our main aim, it is interesting that the learned neural network representations appear to be based on features that retain enough information to be able to predict system responses reasonably even outside the training domain.